DavorPenzar/magic-text/README.md

 3. Do:
     1. Randomly choose a token from the context.
     2. Repeat:
-        1. Find all occurances of the `n` most recent tokens chosen (if `n` tokens have not yet been chosen, substitute it by the number of tokens chosen) as subcollections in the context.
+        1. Find all occurrences of the `n` most recent tokens chosen (if `n` tokens have not yet been chosen, substitute it by the number of tokens chosen) as subcollections in the context.
-        2. Randomly choose one of the occurances.
+        2. Randomly choose one of the occurrences.
-        3. For the next token, choose the token immediately following the tokens from the chosen occurance.
-If no token follows the occurance (if the occurance is at the very end of the context), stop the algorithm.
+        3. For the next token, choose the token immediately following the tokens from the chosen occurrence.
+If no token follows the occurrence (if the occurrence is at the very end of the context), stop the algorithm.
 4. Output: collection of chosen tokens (in the order as chosen).

 For example, if the context is acquired by slicing the string *aaaabaaac* at each character, the context is the collection `{'a', 'a', 'a', 'a', 'b', 'a', 'a', 'a', 'c'}`.
 Suppose `n = 3`.
 A possible line of steps is given bellow:

 1. The letter *a* is chosen.
-2. All occurances of *a* are the following:
+2. All occurrences of *a* are the following:
     1.  ***a**aaabaaac*
     2.  *a**a**aabaaac*
     3.  *aa**a**abaaac*